 Commissioner Bob Strosser has spent most of his adult life as a public servant beginning as a police officer in 1966.
 He was drafted into the Army in 1967 (military leave) and spent time in Vietnam with the 11th Pathfinder Detachment assisting combat infantry units.
 Upon returning home and to the police department, he was later accepted to Pepperdine University where he earned a Bachelor of Science Degree in Public Management and Administration in 1975.

 Commissioner Strosser retired from the Pasadena Police Department in 1990, after 24 years of service, finishing his career as a Commander.
 Shortly after retirement he relocated to Medford and two years later began a career in real estate.
-He is currently a Principal Broker with Coldwell Baker Pro West and through the years he has served in many positions of leadership in the real estate community including President of the Rogue Valley Association of Realtors.
+Through the years he has served in many positions of leadership in the real estate community including President of the Rogue Valley Association of Realtors.
 He has been awarded the Realtor Image Award in 1997, the Public Service Award in 1999, the Realtor of the Year in 2000, and the Outstanding Service Award in 2014.

 While his wife, Phyllis, was on the Board for the Court Appointed Special Advocates (CASA), Bob was involved with the Capital Campaign.
 He has served at many levels with the Rotary Club of Medford during his membership, which began in 1999, and he proudly holds life memberships with the Veterans of Foreign Wars, National Pathfinder Association, Marine Corps League, and Vietnam Veterans of America.

 Bob has two adult sons, one of who is presently service active duty military.
-Bob and Phyllis have also been foster parents on several occasions and currently enjoy guardianship of one of their eight grandchildren.
+Bob and Phyllis have also been foster parents on several occasions.

 Jackson County Courthouse